Splitting probabilities of confined chiral active Brownian particles: Active particles in a one-dimensional interval

 \section{Active particles in a one-dimensional interval}

-Consider a chiral active particle (CAP) \cite{sevilla2016diffusion,liebchen2022chiral,caprini2023chiral,chan2024chiral} in a 1D interval $[-L,L]$, with absorbing boundaries at both ends, as illustrated in Fig.~\ref{fig:schematic_1d}.
-Let $p_R$ be the splitting probability that the CAP escapes the interval through the right boundary before the left, given that it started from position $x \in [-L,L]$ with orientation $\bq$.
+Consider a chiral active Brownian particle (CABP) in a 1D interval $[-L,L]$, with absorbing boundaries at both ends, as illustrated in Fig.~\ref{fig:schematic_1d}.
+This setup models a CABP in a narrow slit geometry, where translational motion is restricted to the $x$-axis, while its orientation angle remains free to rotate continuously.
+Let $p_R$ be the splitting probability that the CABP escapes the interval through the right boundary before the left, given that it started from position $x \in [-L,L]$ with orientation $\bq$.
 In \ref{app:Derivation-PDE}, we show that $p_R$ satisfies